 Find answers to your questions about solar energy in Utah.

-A kilowatt is a measure of electrical power that is equivalent to 1,000 watts.
+A. A kilowatt is a measure of electrical power that is equivalent to 1,000 watts.
 A watt is a unit of power that measures the rate of energy transfer; it is defined as one joule per second.
 Your electrical bill charges you for electricity in terms of kilowatt-hours (kWh).
 One kilowatt-hour is a unit of energy that is equivalent to one kilowatt of power expended for one hour of time.
 For example, an appliance, such as a hair dryer, that is rated at 1,000 watts (1 kW) and operates for one hour will use one kilowatt-hour of energy.
-If you have a 1 kilowatt solar system and 5 peak sun hours per day (an approximate average for Utah), then your 1 kilowatt solar system will produce 5 kilowatt-hours of electricity per day (a certain amount of energy is lost as sunlight is converted to DC, then AC, power, so an average 1 kW solar PV system in northern Utah will generate, on average, 1,400 kilowatt-hours a year).
+If you have a 1 kilowatt solar system and 5 peak sun hours per day (an approximate average for Utah), then your 1 kilowatt solar system will produce 5 kilowatt-hours of electricity per day (after the derate factor is applied for certain system losses, an average 1 kW solar PV system in northern Utah will generate, on average, 1,400 kilowatt-hours a year).

 Your Solar Installation